 Some companies that specialize in life insurance loans purchase the life insurance policy and pay the premiums for you.
 This can also save you money.
 But, remember this company is now managing your life insurance policy and is going to pay back the loan you took from them, plus interest before they pay any death benefit to your family.

 There can be hidden interest charges and other fees that take away from the death benefit.
 As with viaticals, you must remember that taking a life insurance loan will impact the amount paid to your family after your death.

-- Life insurance loans and viaticals can provide cash to cancer patients and improve your quality of life.
+- Life insurance loans and viaticals can provide cash to cancer patients and improve their quality of life.

 - Your oncology social worker may have information about viaticals and life insurance loans that specifically help cancer patients.